mehruddin11/ShrinkIt/README.md

 ### 🔹 1.
 User Service

 * Accepts long URLs from users
-* Interacts with **MongoDB** to store user data, long URLs, short URLs, and expiration dates
+* Interacts with **MongoDB Atlas** to store user data, long URLs, short URLs, and expiration dates
 * Calls the `url-generator` service to get a fresh unused hash

 ### 🔹 2.
 URL Generator Service